 - Museums – all of the town’s museums are excellent places to take children, and they often stage extra activities during the school holidays.

 - Parks and Gardens – In the town, there are playgrounds at East Sands and Cockshaugh Park (to reach the latter, follow signs for ‘Lade Braes Walk’).
 Nearby, St Andrews Botanic Garden welcomes many children each year, with one of its glasshouses set up as a fun learning centre.
-Just outside town, beautiful Craigtoun Park has acres of grass, advernture play areas and (Easter-October) other attractions such as a miniature train, boating and crazy golf.
+Just outside town, beautiful Craigtoun Park has acres of grass, adventure play areas and (April-October) other attractions such as a miniature train, boating and crazy golf.

 - Swimming Pool – East Sands Leisure Centre has a pool, giant flume and fun aqua inflatable, together with steam room, spa bath, gym and cafe.